zetatez/evolving/README.md

     - If you want to use the email notification module, you need to open a 163 email account.
     - Technically, there is no restriction on brokers, but I didn't develop it all.
 If you don't find the broker you want, please contact me at [email](zetatez@icloud.com).

-- Brief tutorial can be found at [wiki](https://github.com/zetatez/evolving/wiki)
+- A brief tutorial can be found at [wiki](https://github.com/zetatez/evolving/wiki)